ColOfAbRiX/role-ripple-solution/README.md

 ### [Certificates](tasks/certificates.yml)

-This step is responsible of working with X509 certificates used by Ripple.
+This step is responsible of working with SSL certificates used by Ripple.

 The tasks in the file first copy existing certificates and keys from the local Ansible repository to the target machine.
 When this step is done they'll create the missing items.